westonkd/aircana/README.md

    aircana files add    # Interactive selection
    ```

-   Then in Claude Code, include them with whenever you want to reload the files into the current context:
+   Then in Claude Code, include them whenever you want to reload the files into the current context:
    ```
-   /air-add-relevant-files
+   /add-relevant-files
    ```

 4. **Create an agent** (optional, but powerful with Confluence):